Droid021/research_papers/README.md

 # Research Papers Implementations
-A repository of me implementing some of the papers from arxiv and just fun stuff with AI mainly using PyTorch
+A repository implementing some of the papers from arxiv and just fun stuff with AI mainly using PyTorch

 ## 1. Using Deep Learning for Image-Based Plant Disease Detection